LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 Although is always possible to edit the :term:`backend Prolog compiler` adapter files, the recommended solution to customize compiler flags is to edit the ``settings.lgt`` file in the Logtalk user folder or in the user home folder.
 Depending on the backend Prolog compiler and on the operating-system, is also possible to define per-project settings files by creating a ``settings.lgt`` file in the project directory and by starting Logtalk from this directory.
-At startup, Logtalk tries to load a ``settings.lgt`` file from the startup directory (assuming that the read-only :ref:`settings_file <flag_settings_file>` flag is set to ``allow``).
-If not found, Logtalk tries to load a ``settings.lgt`` file from the Logtalk user folder.
-If still not found, Logtalk tries to load a ``settings.lgt`` file from the user home folder.
+At startup, Logtalk tries to load a ``settings.lgt`` file from the following directories, searched in sequence:

+- Startup directory (``$LOGTALK_STARTUP_DIRECTORY``)

+- Logtalk user directory (``$LOGTALKUSER``)

+- User home directory (``$HOME``)

+- Config directory in the user home directory (``$HOME/.config``)

+The startup directory is only searched when the read-only :ref:`settings_file <flag_settings_file>` flag is set to ``allow``.
 When no settings files are found, Logtalk will use the default compiler flag values set on the backend Prolog compiler adapter files.
 When limitations of the backend Prolog compiler or on the operating-system prevent Logtalk from finding the settings files, these can always be loaded manually after Logtalk startup.

 Settings files are normal Logtalk source files (although when automatically loaded by Logtalk they are compiled silently with any